 - Plan 2: Members hired or rehired on or after July 1, 2010, with no pre-July 1 service credit are eligible to retire with an unreduced benefit at their normal social security retirement age with at least five years of service credit or when age and service equal 90.
 An employee’s highest consecutive 60 months of creditable compensation is used as the average final compensation.

 - Hybrid Plan: This plan applies to most members hired on or after January 1, 2014 with no prior VRS service credit.
-This plan also applies to eligible VRS Plan 1 and VRS Plan 2 members who elected to opt into the plan during the election window that was held January 1 – April 30, 2014 for an effective date of July 1, 2014.
 Public safety employees covered by enhanced hazardous duty benefits are not eligible for the Hybrid Plan.
-This plan offers a defined benefit component and defined contribution component (similar to 401k).
+This plan offers a defined benefit component and a defined contribution component (similar to 401k).
 The Hybrid Plan does not offer disability retirement benefits; instead, Hybrid Plan members have a separate program of short and long term disability benefits and a separate County sick leave accrual plan.